noi-techpark/opendatahub-website/src/content/events/odhday26/_index.md

       - speakerURL: ""
       - org: "City Vision"
       - orgURL: "https://cityvision.zone/"
-      - content: "City Vision Panel"
+      - content: "Panel: How to make best use of data & AI for our smart green regions"
     #   - slidesLink: ""
     #   - videoLink: ""
     - cols: